Chongqing Fishing City (Diao Yu Fortress)

 The Fishing City Remains

-Even today after hundreds of years, the ruins of the ancient battlefield of Fishing City are still well kept and blend into the precipitous yet beautiful surrounding.
+Even today after hundreds of years, the ruins of the ancient battlefield of Fishing City in Chongqing are still well kept and blend into the precipitous yet beautiful surrounding.

 The historic relics include the Fishing Terrace, Thousand Buddha Cliff, Three Saints Cliff carved in 1843, the Sleeping Buddha of late Tang dynasty - the unique hanging sleeping Buddha in China, Hu Guo (Pretending the Country) Temple first built in 1155, and the Loyal Ancestors Temple originally built in 1494.
 These two temples have been converted into a comprehensive museum dedicated to the glorious history of the Fishing City.
 Besides, there are also stone inscriptions carved by formal Chinese national leaders.